-Ms. Randall has 28 years of Federal service, serving within three OIGs throughout her career.
+Ms. Randall has over 30 years of Federal service, serving within three OIGs throughout her career.
 Ms. Randall began her Federal auditing career with the U.S. Department of Agriculture in Kansas City, MO, moved on to the Resolution Trust Corporation in 1991, and joined HUD OIG in 1995, remaining in the Kansas City area.
 She served as a senior auditor for HUD OIG until 2004 when she became an Assistant Regional Inspector General for Audit for Region 7.
 In 2010, Ms. Randall became the first Division Director for HUD OIG’s newly created Civil Fraud Division and remained in that role until becoming the DAIGA in 2016.
 Through her auditing and civil fraud efforts in all major HUD program areas, Ms. Randall has brought about substantial monetary benefits to HUD and its program participants.